-Achievement of 2009 Corporate and Individual Goals
+Achievement of 2012 Corporate and Individual Goals

 The achievement of corporate goals is measured on a sliding scale based on the Company's actual performance relative to the specified target levels.
 The Company typically expects the level of achievement of each goal to fall in the mid to upper end of the scale.
 Each corporate goal has a maximum number of points possible on the scale, which is weighted based on the goal's importance to the Company's overall performance.
-In 2009, the Company's finance, business development and product development corporate goals accounted for 20, 20 and 60 points, respectively, of the 100 overall points possible for the achievement of corporate goals.
+In 2012, the Company's finance, business development and product development corporate goals accounted for 15, 15 and 70 points, respectively, of the 100 overall points possible for the achievement of corporate goals.
 Following each year, the Compensation Committee, based upon the recommendations of the Company's management, determines the extent to which each corporate goal was achieved for the previous year, which results in an overall performance score for the previous year's corporate goals.
 The Compensation Committee generally considers a score of between 55 and 74 points as meeting expectations for corporate goals as a whole.

-For 2009, the Compensation Committee determined that the Company had met or exceeded the target levels for the corporate goals related to the following:
+For 2012, the Compensation Committee scored the actual performance of the corporate goals relative to the specified targets as follows: